-- 17 (1) No business shall be transacted at any general meeting unless a quorum is present - (2) A quorum is: - (a) [] members present in person or by proxy and entitled to vote upon the business to be conducted at the meeting; or - (b) one tenth of the total membership at the time the meeting shall be adjourned to such time and place as the directors shall determine

-- (3) The authorised representative of a member organisation shall be counted in the quorum - 18 (1) If: - (a) a quorum is not present within half an hour from the time appointed for the meeting, or - (b) during a meeting a quorum ceases to be present,
+- 17 (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is: - (a) [] members present in person or by proxy and entitled to vote upon the business to be conducted at the meeting; or - (b) one tenth of the total membership at the time whichever is the greater. - (3) The authorised representative of a member organisation shall be counted in the quorum. - 18 (1) If: - (a) a quorum is not present within half an hour from the time appointed for the meeting, or - (b) during a meeting a quorum ceases to be present;